Man Up | Ep. 182 • March 24, 2017

 “But I was very obedient to whatever my mom asked me.”
 Gee, you think?
 “To do when it came to helping out around the house, I did it without questioning.
 I didn’t have any quality conversations with her.
 Normal Asian parent.
 She told me things to not do so that I can be a good kid.
 I had very good grades, but then struggled with my grades when I got into college.
 As a teenager, the bottom-line for my parents was that it was either I get good grades or I was grounded.”
 Okay.

 “So, I studied well enough to get the good grades.
 Also, I was raised by Chinese parents with a Christian mindset so I’m not really the conventional Chinese upbringing.”
 I argued that the opposite, the Christian mindset is the traditional Chinese upbringing.
 Both are conservative and hard on people.

-“In addition, I did not have any other siblings, just a younger brother who is seven years younger.”
+“In addition, I did not have any older siblings, just a younger brother who is seven years younger.”
 Okay, great.
+He’s curious as to what, as to where the questions are going here.
 I think it’s quite obvious for those who are more mature in the Man Up group, and for those who are watching, for those who are more mature.
 Obviously, Francis is the type of person who, at this age in his life – I’m assuming you are late 20s or older – are used to being bullied.

 You are used to being verbally abused.
 You are used to people telling you, “You’re dumb, you are not good enough, work harder, think harder, be smarter.”
 You are used to getting that.

 That’s why when you get it from somebody like that, you don’t feel disrespected, you don’t feel slighted, you don’t feel like that was rude.